gia-guar/JARVIS-ChatGPT/README.md

  - python virtual enviroment (my venv runs on python 3.7 in case you'd need this info)
  - Some credit to spend on chatGPT (you can get three months of free usage by making signing up to OpenAI) (optional)
  - An OpenAI API key (optional, but strongly suggested)
- - An IBM Cloud account to exploit their cloud-based text-to speech models (tutorial: https://www.youtube.com/watch?v=A9_0OgW1LZU)
+ - An IBM Cloud account to exploit their cloud-based text-to speech models (tutorial: https://www.youtube.com/watch?v=A9_0OgW1LZU) (optional)
  - mic and speaker (if you have many microphones you might be reuired to tell which audio you plan to use in the `get_audio.py`)
- - CUDA capable grpahic engine (my Torch Version: 1.12.1+cu113, CUDA v11.2)
+ - CUDA capable graphic engine (my Torch Version: 1.12.1+cu113, CUDA v11.2)

 ## Connecting with ChatGPT: 3 ways